 In addition to job selection enhancements, this version of the shared spool mods provides extended control features that may be used with WLM managed initiators.
-The additional controls allow your operations staff to stop, start, or limit the maximum number of jobs selection for individual job classes, or for all job classes.
-These same limits are extended to traditional JES2 initiators as well.
-You are allowed to limit the number of jobs in concurrent execution based on a userid mask or jobname mask, so that you can prevent a single user, or group of users from monopolizing the available initiators in the system.
+The additional controls allow your operations staff to stop, start, or limit the maximum number of jobs that can be selected for execution from each individual job classes, or for all job classes.
+These same limits can be imposed on both WLM managed as well as JES2 managed initiators.
+You are also allowed to limit the total number of jobs in concurrent execution based on a userid mask or jobname mask, so that you can prevent a single user, or group of users from monopolizing the available initiators in the system.

-The new requirements that can be used to qualify when a job is eligible to be selected to run, or on which system it can run if you are in a MAS (Multi-Access Spool configuration), are expanded by the shared spool mods beyond existing native JES2 mechanisms.
-The new selection capabilities are listed below.
+The new requirements that can be used to qualify when a job is eligible to be selected to run, or on which system it can run if you are in a MAS (Multi-Access Spool configuration), are expanded by the SHARED SPOOL MODS beyond existing native JES2 mechanisms.
+The new selection capabilities are;

-- Only select this job for execution on the system where it was submitted. - Only select this job if a named WLM Scheduling Environment is available. - Only select this job if another named job is currently running. - Only select this job 'After' a named job ends. - Always select this job 'Before' another named job in the input queue.

-- Allow or deny job selection based on other active jobs requirement for an arbitrary named resource. - Single thread a group of individual jobs. - Only select this job if another named job is not currently running on the same system. - Only select this job if another named job is currently running on the same system.
+- Only select this job for execution on the system where it was submitted. - Only select this job if a named WLM Scheduling Environment is available. - Only select this job if another named job is currently running. - Only select this job 'After' a named job ends. - Always select this job 'Before' another named job in the input queue. - Allow or deny job selection based on other active jobs requirements for an arbitrary named resource. - Single thread a group of individual jobs. - Only select this job if another named job is not currently running on the same system. - Only select this job if another named job is currently running on the same system.